Hyatt plans to expand brand footprint in India

-New Delhi, March 31 (IANS) Hyatt Hotels Corporation has announced its plans to grow its brand footprint in India by more than 70 per cent by 2023.
+New Delhi: Hyatt Hotels Corporation has announced its plans to grow its brand footprint in India by more than 70 per cent by 2023.

 In a statement, the hospitality major said that with over 20 executed managed and franchised agreements, Hyatt will add over 3,600 keys to its existing portfolio of 32 Hyatt-branded hotels across eight distinct brands in the country, including Andaz, Alila, Park Hyatt, Grand Hyatt, Hyatt Regency, Hyatt, Hyatt Centric and Hyatt Place.